Floating in the amazing clear ocean water at Little Water Cay

 The ocean topography of the plateaus supporting the islands largely accounts for the lack of significant waves.
 Regions that do experience large breaks usually have complex submarine terrains that essentially funnel the open ocean swell to specific areas, where a gradually sloping ocean floor allows the waves to stack into a tremendous break.

 The Turks and Caicos Islands, however, sit on two distinct shelves (the Turks Islands group and the Caicos Islands group) that have a rather abrupt transition from the surrounding 10,000-foot (3,000 m) Atlantic Ocean floor to the very shallow water on top of the plateaus.
-While it supports unparalleled wall diving, the country's ocean topography doesn’t lend itself well to large wave formation.
+While it supports unparalleled wall diving, the country's ocean topography does not lend itself well to large wave formation.

 The best place in the country to watch the full glory of large breaking waves is either Northwest Point National Park on Providenciales or Mudjin Harbour and the Crossing Place Trail on Middle Caicos.
 Keep in mind that wave conditions are flat more often than not.
 These locations are great spots for watching the sunrise and sunset, which are typically just as impressive as the swell.